-The simple "bit" robot exists in a rectangular world made of little squares.
+The simple bit robot exists in a rectangular world made of little squares.
 Each square in bit's world can be painted one of 'red' 'green' or 'blue' or left unpainted white.
 The black squares are solid, and bit can't move there.
-The various bit functions below are provided by CS106AP, your code just calls them.

 Here is a picture of bit at the upper left of a world, before taking some actions:

 Then the world will look like this: